 If you can swap out a car battery, you can jump-start a vehicle.
 A set of booster cables is an essential part of your car emergency kit.
 You do have a kit, right?

 With both vehicles off and the parking brakes engaged, attach the red (positive) clip to the positive terminal for one battery, then do them same for the other battery.
 Next, attach the black (negative) clip to the first vehicle’s negative terminal, then ground the cable on an unpainted surface of the second vehicle.
 Start the working vehicle first and allow it to run for a minute, then start the second car.

 You’re already familiar with tire care, so understanding basic brake care makes sense.
 You’ll need hand tools and torque drivers, as well as new pads, brake fluid, a cleaner, grease, a drip tray, clamps and a bleeder tool.
 The steps are involved, so you may find performing your first brake job with someone experienced in the art is the best approach.

-Do you want to graduate from young car enthusiast to full-on gearhead?
+Does everyone want to graduate from young car enthusiasts to full-on gearheads?
 If so, ensure you can do basic maintenance yourself before wading into more difficult projects.
 Get the hang of it, and you may find that your passion could lead to your career choice as an automotive technician.

 Photos courtesy of Matthew C. Keegan.

 Matt Keegan has maintained his love for cars ever since his father taught him kicking tires can be one way to uncover a problem with a vehicle’s suspension system.
 He since moved on to learn a few things about coefficient of drag, G-forces, toe-heel shifting, and how to work the crazy infotainment system in some random weekly driver.
 Matt is a member of the Washington Automotive Press Association and is a contributor to various print and online media sources.